panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Some path properties relate to the entire path or to subpaths, part of which often lies outside of a host's domain.
 Thus, such properties are listed as Backbone Properties.

 Presence of a certain network function on the path:
-: Indicates that a certain path element performs a certain network function on a flow, e.g., whether the path element acts as a proxy, as a firewall, or performs Network Address Translation (NAT).
-This path element may be either in the same domain as the host or in a different domain, i.e., the backbone.
+: Indicates that a node performs a certain network function on a flow, e.g., whether the node acts as a proxy, as a firewall, or performs Network Address Translation (NAT).
+This node may be either in the same domain as the host or in a different domain, i.e., the backbone.

 Administrative Entity:
 : The administrative entity, e.g., the AS, to which a path element or subpath belongs.